krishnan-mani/draft-awsome-cloudformation/HOW-TO.md

 Pre-requisites:

+- The user works on a number of stories, one after the other, in the course of this workshop.
+- A description of the stories is in [stories.md]
-- You can progress through this workshop by checking out a branch that corresponds to each story (or stories)
+- You can make progress by checking out a branch that corresponds to each story (or stories).
+This will have some new artifacts and steps that help you complete the story.
+- Each story may also have a corresponding HOW-TO.md that provides any instructions specific to the story.

 For example: